United States invasion of Panama: Operation Just Cause

-Noriega's capture
+Capture of Noriega

 Operation Nifty Package was an operation launched by Navy SEALs to prevent Noriega's escape.
 They sank his boat and destroyed his jet, at a cost of four killed and nine wounded.
 Military operations continued for several weeks, mainly against PDF units.
 Noriega remained at large for several days, but realizing he had few options in the face of a massive manhunt and a $1 million reward for his capture, he obtained refuge in the Apostolic Nunciature of the diplomatic mission of the Holy See in Panama City.
-However, the U.S. military's psychological pressure on Noriega was relentless, reportedly with the playing of loud rock-and-roll music day and night in the densely populated area surrounding the Holy See mission.
+However, the U.S. military's psychological warfare pressure on Noriega was relentless, reportedly with the playing of loud rock-and-roll music day and night in the densely populated area surrounding the Holy See mission.
 A report of the Office of the Chairman of the Joint Chiefs of Staff claimed that the music was used principally to prevent parabolic microphones from being used to eavesdrop on negotiations and not as a psychological weapon based around Noriega's supposed loathing of rock music.
 Noriega finally surrendered to U.S. forces on January 3, 1990.
 He was immediately put on an MC-130E Combat Talon I aircraft and flown to the United States.